JimGalvan/ToDo/README.md

 # Features and improvements in progress
 - Use of Hibernate and Derby DB for better data storing and handling.
 (This will replace the JSON file to store data)
 - More icons and label functionality.
-- Data binding pattern for better design.
+- Data binding pattern to allow for a MVVM design.

 ## NOTE: To see incomplete updates progress, go to brach: 2022Updates